rkaunismaa/LangChain-Playground/README.md

 Remember, the HuggingFace transformers folder is at: ~/.cache/huggingface/hub

+How do I get tool usage working when running against a local model??
+Is this a property of the model?
+Gonna look at the LangChain Discord channel to see if anyone knows ...

 ## Thursday, April 18, 2024

 Wow!
 LLama 3 dropped today!!
 Downloading stuff from this environment and will then back up the 2 models.